landlab/landlab/docs/source/user_guide/python_numpy_intro.rst

 example, `UW's astronomy department has a great online intro
 <http://www.astro.washington.edu/users/vanderplas/Astr599/notebooks/11_EfficientNumpy>`_.
-We also strongly recommend the book “High Performance Python” by Gorelick and Ozsvald, published by O’Reilly, if you’re looking for a more comprehensive treatment.
+We also strongly recommend the book “High Performance Python” by Gorelick and Ozsvald, published by O'Reilly, if you're looking for a more comprehensive treatment.

 .. _cython: